email English 汉语

 Regarding "is" meaning manifestation, this was the original understanding as early as ancient Greece.
 Heidegger says in "The Principle of Reason": The Greek word εἶναι, which represents the Latin esse and our German auxiliary verb "sein", means: an-wesen [present manifestation].
 In the Greek sense, "Sein" means: flashing into concealment and flashing out of concealment, thus flashing, enduring and lingering.[2]

 Since we have found three types of "is", are these three types of "is" a no form integrated transformation?
 This becomes quite clear.
 If the "is" of manifestation is to transform into the "is" of isolation, it needs the "is" of motive force (that is, the "is" of negation), which is to transform Expression 1-1 into Expression 1-2.
-The meaning of this transformation is to negate A manifesting itself by itself, and if so, then A must exist in the form of a basis.
+The meaning of this transformation is to negate A manifesting itself by itself, and if so, then A must exist in the form of a ground.
 If the "is" of manifestation is to transform into the "is" of motive force, it needs the "is" of isolation.
 Obviously, Expression 1-2 is the negation of Expression 1-1, and Expression 1-2 does not manifest itself.
 If the "is" of motive force is to transform into the "is" of manifestation, it needs the "is" of isolation.
 By negating Expression 1-2, that is, A manifesting itself by itself, it becomes a direct, open, transparent manifestation, thus becoming the "is" of manifestation; the other three cases of no form transformation are similar to the above.
 Therefore, the "is of manifestation", "is of isolation" and "is of motive force" are a no form integrated transformation.

 For the "is of isolation", based on different characteristics of B in Expression 2-1, it can be divided into three different types of "is of isolation".
 For example, "That flower is red" can be rewritten as "That flower is a red thing", where A is that flower, and B is a red thing (usually simply said: B is red).
 This B contains "red" as a manifesting quality, so this "is" is a manifestative "is of isolation".
 Another example, "The Earth is warmed by the Sun", can be rewritten as "The Earth is a thing warmed by the Sun", where A is the Earth, and B is a thing warmed by the Sun (usually simply said: B is "warmed by the Sun").
 This "is" is a motive force "is of isolation".
 In addition to the previously mentioned "is" with an inclusion relationship, which is an isolative "is of isolation", there are three different types of "is of isolation" according to the different B's.
 In fact, both the manifestative "is of isolation" and the motive force "is of isolation" can be seen as isolative "is of isolation", and can be extended to Expression 1-1 in the same way as the isolative "is of isolation".
 For example, it can be extended to: That flower is that flower in the red things that include that flower (or simply put: That flower is that flower which is red).